-Thousands stuck on cruise ships waiting out storm
+Thousands stuck on cruise ships after Harvey

 Katrina Arredondo was scheduled to be a passenger on the next Carnival Freedom trip.
 She lives in Fort Worth and began driving to Galveston on Friday, but turned around when she heard about the coming storm.

-Guests who had their trips cut short would receive a prorated refund or could cancel their cruise without penalty, the company said.
+Guests whose trips were cut short will receive a prorated refund or can cancel their cruise without penalty, the company said.